adobe/buildrunner/README.rst

         # value is present it should be a map of additional properties that
         # should be added to the build artifacts.json file.
 The artifacts.json
         # file can be used to publish artifacts to another system (such as
         # Gauntlet) with the accompanying metadata.
+By default artifacts will be
+        # listed in the artifacts.json file; this can be disabled by adding the
+        # ``push`` property and set it to false.
         #
         # When archiving *directories* special properties can be set to change
         # the behavior of the archiver.
 Directories by default are archived as